system-er/gdtinycc/README.md

 WIP - programmed with godot 4.5, tinycc-mob
 - _ready, _process, _physics_process and _input work.
 - signals work
-- time to get out the old book from Kernighan/Ritchie ;-)
+- time to get out the old bible of C from Kernighan/Ritchie ;-)

 three options:
 - compile and run c-source-file just in time (filename *.c in inspector in "Source File")